Contents

 Rationale

-There are thousands of programming languages, but embedded systems have some special characteristics that, at first, limit the election.
+Of course, you have to develop software on the OS chosen for your shiny new embedded system.
+There are thousands of programming languages, but embedded systems have some special features that, in principle, limit the choice.

-This session if focused to give you some highlights about this idea.
-And play with C language.
+This session is focused on giving some hints about this idea.
+And play with the C language.

-Departing point: you have some skills about imperative programming.
+Starting point: you have some knowledge of imperative programming.

 Programming languages for embedded

-It is simple, if you need a microcontroller, then try to use C/C++.
-If your processor is more powerful, then you can elect other thing like python, java, etc. or mix it.
+It is pretty simple, if you need to use a microcontroller, then try to use C/C++.
+If your processor is more powerful, then you can play around and mix other things such as python, java, javascript, etc. Have you considered Rust?

-Well, before playing, let’s make space in the RPI’s SD card.
+Well, before we playing, let’s make room in the RPi’s SD card.

 Check space,